Exploring the Biblical meaning of 'Loving Our Neighbors’

 We misinterpret Scripture.

-3 John 1:2 says "Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers" (New King James).
+3 John v.
+2 (New King James) says "Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers."
 Doesn’t that verse prove God wants us to be wealthy?

 It looks that way.
 But, no, it doesn’t.